Abi Mordin Joins Us For Environment!Fri, 11th Feb 2022

 Since starting our accredited environment course, supported by The Holywood Trust, in September 2021 our young people in Castle Douglas have enjoyed a range of topics and activities.
 This has included trips to the beach to clean up litter from our shores, learning about recycling and making our own tote bags from recycled fabric, and investigating Fairtrade chocolate (with a taste test of course!).

-Abi Mordin is the Director of Propagate, a worker-led community of activists that specialises in food sustainability and work with organisations and groups to help them by providing opportunities to grow food, create vibrant greenspaces and cook healthy meals using local produce.
+Abi Mordin is the Director of Propagate, a worker-led community of activists that specialises in food sustainability and works with organisations and groups to help them by providing opportunities to grow food, create vibrant greenspaces and cook healthy meals using local produce.
 Propagate believe that by changing food systems we can start enacting real solutions for Climate Change.

 We were delighted to welcome Abi for three sessions on food systems, and the impact of the food we eat on the environment.
 In our first session, Abi spent time with the young people discussing the food growth that occurs in Scotland and what impact the food we grow has on our environment.
 They had a great morning discussing what vegetables and fruit it is possible to grow in our climate and what most farmers in Scotland are farming on the land.